-If you have recently been injured on a motorcycle, you might need the assistance of a motorcycle accident attorney to sort out how to cover the medical bills and damages resulting from your crash.
+Suppose you have recently been injured on a motorcycle.
+In that case, you might need the assistance of a motorcycle accident lawyer to sort out how to cover the medical bills and damages resulting from your crash.
 An attorney who understands motorcycle accidents can help you build a strong motorcycle accident case.

 Injuries Commonly Found Among Motorcycle Accident Victims

 When you ride a motorcycle, you are vulnerable.
 If a negligent driver causes an accident, your injuries can be severe.
 According to the Association for the Advancement of Automotive Medicine, common motorcycle accident injuries include:

 These injuries may range from severe road rash, fractured ribs, or lacerations to traumatic brain injuries (TBIs) or spinal cord damage.

 Motorcycle Safety Tips

 According to the South Carolina Department of Public Safety, 123 motorcycle fatalities occurred in South Carolina in 2019.
 If you want to avoid becoming part of this statistic, we encourage you to follow these safety tips.

 When you approach an intersection, be especially mindful.
 According to the National Highway Traffic Safety Administration (NHTSA), about 70 percent of motorcycle accidents occur at intersections.
 Slow down, look both ways, and be aware of your surroundings; it could save your life.